 1. Roast the whole chicken and eat the breast meat for Shabbat dinner.
-As a meat minimalist, Robert cuts the breasts in half to make four servings and serves it with three different vegetables to make a hearty meal.
+As a meat minimalist, Gidon cuts the breasts in half to make four servings and serves it with three different vegetables to make a hearty meal.
 There's never a limit of vegetables in his household but meat is treated as a treasure.
 Use the pan drippings to make a rich gravy (to pour all over the veggies) or retain for step 2.
 Debone, cube and freeze the dark meat for step 3.

-2. Freeze the skin, bones and pan drippings until you have three whole chickens worth and use Robert's Grandmother's stock recipe.
+2. Freeze the skin, bones and pan drippings until you have three whole chickens worth and use Gidon's Grandmother's stock recipe.
 Remember to save the fat from the top of the stock to use as schmaltz.
 Then use the stock in all sorts of dishes, including four gallons of soup.